All-sky limits on Sterile Neutrino Galactic Dark Matter obtained with SRG/ART-XC after two years of operations

 are considered.

-We further refine the strategy of\, \cite{Barinov:2020hiq} by exploiting the survey operation mode to get rid of possible time-dependent isotropic background.
-The main contribution to the \artxc background comes from the low-energy cosmic rays, which are expected to be isotropic and hence their flux in a given direction is proportional to the local integrated exposure presented in Fig.\,\ref{fig:exposure}.
-Hence, to be safe from the short-term fluctuations of the detector parameters (on long-term intervals all the detector parameters are very stable which is observed through the periodical monitoring) one would investigate the possible dark matter contribution to the difference of the normalized X-ray fluxes coming from the central part of the MW and from the opposite direction.
+We further refine the strategy of\, \cite{Barinov:2020hiq} by exploiting the survey operation mode to get rid of the possible time-dependent isotropic background.
+The main contribution to the ART-XC background comes from the low-energy cosmic rays, which are expected to be isotropic and hence their flux in a given direction is proportional to the local integrated exposure presented in Fig.\,\ref{fig:exposure}.
+We also assume that in our energy range (from 6 keV to 20 keV) there are only two sources of diffuse x-ray emission: cosmic x-ray background (CXB) and GRXE.
+The CXB is fairly uniform, and the GRXE has been cut out.
+Hence, to be safe from the short-term fluctuations of the detector parameters (on long-term intervals all the detector parameters are very stable which is observed through the periodical monitoring) one would investigate the possible dark matter contribution to the difference of the normalized x-ray fluxes coming from the central part of the MW and from the opposite direction.
 In the survey mode the telescope rotates, observing the opposite directions each 4 hours and presumably being at the same internal operational conditions.
 However, this procedure would use only part of the collected data.
 To use the entire statistics and suppress the time-dependent isotropic background we adopt the following strategy.

-We split the sky into two regions: the central part of MW limited by a cone with half apex angle of $60^\circ$, and the rest part, see the dashed white circle along the border of the two regions in Figs.\,\ref{fig:exposure} and \ref{fig:DM}.
-In each region we count all highly energetic and presumably background events with photon energy in the interval 40-120\,keV which were definitely induced by the cosmic rays and find the background count ratio $\lambda=0.24960\pm0.00005$ between region I and II.
+We split the sky into two regions -- the central part of MW limited by a cone with half apex angle of $60^\circ$ and the rest part -- see the dashed white circle along the border of the two regions in Figs.\,\ref{fig:exposure} and \ref{fig:DM}.
+In each region we count all highly energetic and presumably background events with photon energy in the interval 40-120\,keV which were definitely induced by the cosmic rays and find the background count ratio $\lambda=0.24960\pm0.00005$ between regions I and II.
 Note, that this ratio is very close to the corresponding ratio ${\sim}0.25$ of the integrated exposures for the two regions (Fig.\,\ref{fig:exposure}).

 Then we turn to the data in the working range of photon energies 6-20\,keV.
 We divide the energy range into $N^b=56$ equal energy bins each of $\Delta E = 0.25$\,keV in size.
 Considering events in each energy bin $i$ we subtract from the number collected in the first region $N_i^I$ that in the second region $N_i^{II}$ multiplied by $\lambda$.
 Without any fluctuations, this subtraction,